Himanshu9003/K8S_project/README.md

-This is the project assigned to me at Level-2 during my internship.
+The documents for the project were assigned to me at Level 2.